 Construction Workers and Asbestos Exposure Today

-Without proper care or supervision, construction workers could be at risk of disturbing the asbestos fibers, releasing them into the air and inhaling them.
+Without proper care or protective equipment, construction workers could be at risk of disturbing the asbestos fibers, releasing them into the air and inhaling them.

 Secondhand Exposure & Family Members